mohammedjunaidn/E-Commerce_and_Sales_Analysis/README.md

 - customer_details
 - product_details
 - delivery_and_sales_details
+## Relational Database Management
+SQL queries—including aggregate functions, GROUP BY, JOINs, WHERE, ORDER BY, and LIMIT clauses—were used to create a detailed report.<br>
+Nearly 34 business questions were answered using SQL queries, resulting in a comprehensive analysis of the six-year<br>
+e-commerce business’s overall performance.<br>
 ## Tools Used
 - 1 Jupyter Notebook (within VS Code): Used to create a clear and well-structured analytical report.
 - 2 Python Programming: Utilized libraries such as Pandas, NumPy, Matplotlib, Seaborn, SciPy, and Statsmodels for<br>